 If you have a Pro Subscription Plan and your organization is set up for SAML Single Sign-On (SSO) with an Identity Provider (e.g. Okta®), then you can sign in to Altium 365 (or more specifically AltiumLive) in this way by clicking the button.

 Example access of the Altium 365 Platform Interface directly through the Altium 365 Sign In Page.

-This method can be used when you are already part of the team for a Workspace – your own company's Workspace, and any that have been shared with you by adding you as a member to another company's Workspace team.
+This method can be used when you are already a registered member of a Workspace – your own company's Workspace, and any other Workspace that has been shared with you by adding you as a member.
 To do so:

 - First, sign in to AltiumLive.
 The page for doing so can be accessed by entering the direct URL (https://live.altium.com) or by clicking on the Sign In control at the far right of the top banner on pages of the altium.com website.